xy-cong/xy-cong.github.io/_pages/about.md

 # 🔥 News
+- *2023.01*: &nbsp;🎉🎉 One paper about gaze-moderated visualization on augmenting sports video was accepted by CHI 2023.
+We will open source later!
 - *2022.07*: &nbsp;🎉🎉 One paper about visualization in argument sports video was accepted by IEEE VIS 2022.
 My first co-authored paper!

 # 💻 Research Experience